metacount/Machine_learning/README.md

     classifier should be trained on as big data set as possible.

     Security, monitoring and scalability should be consider together with customer.

+    Dependencies:
+    this project was done using Google Colab, one library to be installed is shap.